moanaXds/moai-glowbot/README.md

 <img width="1285" height="886" alt="3" src="https://github.com/user-attachments/assets/3a6f980d-920c-4515-8c60-defc4784e030" />
 <img width="1272" height="803" alt="4" src="https://github.com/user-attachments/assets/92f150d4-10c5-4c63-a891-80cddfb33c2d" />

+---

-🤖 How to Create a Chatbot like MOAI on Botpress
+🤖 How to Create a Chatbot like MOAI on Botpress:

 1. Create an account on Botpress Cloud

 2. Start a new chatbot project – name it something like MOAI

-3. Train with authentic sources:
+3. Train with authentic sources

 Go to "Knowledge Bases", add URLs from WHO, AAD, etc.